Mouse models of disease: the role of mitochondrial bioenergetics in physiopathology

 Relevant publications:

-Sanchez-Gonzalez C., Nuevo-Tapioles C, Herrero-Martín J, Pereira MP, Cuezva JM, Formentini L* (*corresponding author).
-Dysfunctional muscle oxidative phosphorylation shunts BCCA catabolism onto lipogenesis in skeletal muscle.
-EMBO J. 2020. e103812 CLAVE: A. Impact Factor: 11,2
+- Sanchez-Gonzalez C., Nuevo-Tapioles C, Herrero-Martín J, Pereira MP, Cuezva JM, Formentini L. Dysfunctional muscle oxidative phosphorylation shunts BCCA catabolism onto lipogenesis in skeletal muscle.
+EMBO J. 2020. e103812.

-Nuevo-Tapioles C, Santacatterina F, Stamatakis K, Nuñez de Arenas C, Gomez de Cedron, M, Formentini L and Cuezva JM.
+- Nuevo-Tapioles C, Santacatterina F, Stamatakis K, Nuñez de Arenas C, Gomez de Cedron, M, Formentini L and Cuezva JM.
 Coordinate β-adrenergic inhibition of mitochondrial activity and angiogenesis arrest tumor growth.
-Nat Comm.
-2020.
-11:3606.
-CLAVE: A. Impact Factor: 12,1
+Nature Communications 11:3606.

-Formentini L*(*: corresponding author), Ryan AJ, Gálvez-Santisteban M, Carter L, Taub P, Lapek JD Jr, Gonzalez DJ, Villarreal F, Ciaraldi TP, Cuezva JM, Henry RR.
+- Formentini L*(*: corresponding author), Ryan AJ, Gálvez-Santisteban M, Carter L, Taub P, Lapek JD Jr, Gonzalez DJ, Villarreal F, Ciaraldi TP, Cuezva JM, Henry RR.
 Mitochondrial H+-ATP synthase in human skeletal muscle: contribution to dyslipidaemia and insulin resistance.
 Diabetologia.
-2017 Oct;60(10):2052-2065 CLAVE: A. Impact factor: 7,5
+2017 Oct;60(10):2052-2065.

-Formentini L, Santacatterina F, Núñez de Arenas C, Stamatakis K, López-Martínez D, Logan A, Fresno M, Smits R, Murphy MP, Cuezva JM.
+- Formentini L, Santacatterina F, Núñez de Arenas C, Stamatakis K, López-Martínez D, Logan A, Fresno M, Smits R, Murphy MP, Cuezva JM.
 Mitochondrial ROS Production Protects the Intestine from Inflammation through Functional M2 Macrophage Polarization.
 Cell Rep. 2017 May 9;19(6):1202-1213.
-CLAVE: A. Impact factor: 8.2
+Impact factor: 2

-Formentini L, Pereira MP, Sánchez-Cenizo L, Santacatterina F, Lucas JJ, Navarro C, Martínez-Serrano A and Cuezva JM.
+- Formentini L, Pereira MP, Sánchez-Cenizo L, Santacatterina F, Lucas JJ, Navarro C, Martínez-Serrano A and Cuezva JM.
 In vivo inhibition of the mitochondrial H+-ATP synthase in neurons promotes metabolic preconditioning.
 EMBO J. 2014 Apr 1; 33(7):762-78.
-CLAVE: A. Impact factor: 10.4

 Doctoral theses: